 These auctions, which are available over the Internet or in person at a physical location, are often bursting with salvage cars of all types just waiting for someone to buy them.

 The Ins and Outs of Buying Salvage Cars from an Auction

 You’ve got a bit of work ahead of you if you plan on buying a salvage car to refurbish on your own.
 It doesn’t matter if you’re a hobbyist who wants to restore a totaled car on nights and weekends or if you’re the owner of a used car lot who wants to get some inexpensive stock by absorbing labor costs by having your employees repair the vehicle, you’ll have to put your money at a vehicle auction.

-However, you need to be aware that not every salvage car is created equal.
-Some damage is more easily repaired than others.
+However, you need to be aware that not every salvage car is equal.
+Some damage repairs are easier than others.
 Additionally, the laws governing salvage vehicles can be very different from state to state, and that means some salvage cars might have to have sustained damage that costs only 60 to 75 percent of their total value to repair.
 Cars sourced from these states will be much more affordable to repair as a result.

 Actually bidding on and winning a salvage car is a relatively straightforward process, though bidding on cars in person can be chaotic and intense.
 If you’re a novice, you might be much better off bidding on an online auction site where you can benefit from bidding from your favorite armchair or even your couch at home on your laptop or your smartphone.
 You’re also less prone to make a mistake in an online auction.

 This is why the majority of used car auctions, both online and in person, offer transport and shipping services.
-For an additional fee, you can have the auction house load your vehicle onto a trailer and then delivered to the address you specify.
+For an additional fee, you can have the auction house load your vehicle onto a trailer and then deliver it to the address you specify.

-After your salvage car is delivered, make sure to hold on to every single scrap of paperwork that comes with it – you’ll have to document your repair process when you’re done before you can get the car on the road once more legally.
+After delivery of your salvage car, make sure to hold on to every single scrap of paperwork that comes with it.
+You’ll have to document your repair process before getting the car on the road once more legally.